GHASS19/Cowboy_Cigarettes_Time_Series_Case_Study/README.md

 - Explore the data

-A. 144 Rows and 3 columns.
+A. 144 Rows and 3 columns

-B. No null values.
+B. No null values

 ## 2. Cleaning, transforming and visualizing

-- Dropping the unwanted unnamed column.
+- Dropping the unwanted unnamed column

 - Nomenclature.
-Change column year to month.
+Change column year to month

 - Type conversions.
-Change the month column object to a datetime.
+Change the month column object to a datetime

 - Making a predictor variable y.
-Our dependant variable will be cigarette sales column since we want to predict the manufacturer's sales.
+Our dependant variable will be cigarette sales column since we want to predict the manufacturer's sales

 - Getting summary statistics for y